Governor Profiles

 The Governing Board of St. Martin’s consists of the following:

-• Two Parent Governors, elected by parental/carer vote.
+• Parent Governors, elected by parental/carer vote.

 • One Local Authority Governor, appointed by the Governing Body but approved for holding office by members of the Local Authority.